1. divisjon (Norwegian handball)

-Volda are the defending champions for women, and Sandnes are the defending champions for men, and they both play in REMA 1000-ligaen for women and REMA 1000-ligaen for men in the current season.
+Follo HK Damer are the defending champions for women, and TIF Viking are the defending champions for men, and they both play in REMA 1000-ligaen for women and REMA 1000-ligaen for men in the current season.

-Women 2022-23
+Women 2022/23

 Promotion to the League

 The two best placed teams of the league ensures direct promotion to the premier handball league for Norwegian handball clubs.
 The third best placed team play a best of three qualification matches against the team who ended as No. 12 in REMA 1000-ligaen for men and REMA 1000-ligaen for women.
 The winner of these matches will play the next season in the premier league and the loser will play in 1. divisjon.

 Relegation

 Teams who end the season as #'s 13 and 14 will be directly relegated to 2. divisjon.